sophiahhuang/portfolio/src/pages/blog/crackingthecocoacode.md

 A few of my friends belong to the exclusively dark chocolate camp.
 I always pondered whether darker, high-cocoa chocolate bars are truly superior in taste and cost more.
 It turns out the [Manhattan Chocolate Society](http://flavorsofcacao.com/mcs_index.html) has been keeping records of their tastings since June 2007.
 They compare and discuss the qualities of fine chocolate to inspire higher quality product.

 I am building on top of the high-level analysis on this popular [dataset](http://flavorsofcacao.com/index.html) conducted by [Lisa Chen](https://medium.com/swlh/willy-wonka-and-the-data-driven-chocolate-factory-c08d10c7dbc0) and [Alexey Samoylov](https://www.kaggle.com/code/tibhar940/chocolate-bar-ratings-python-eda-dataviz) by going both deeper into each variable and broader on the relationships between variables.
 This is the first part of many to come on Cracking the Cocoa Code with Data.
-My Follow along [link to my data analysis and visualization on colab](https://colab.research.google.com/drive/1bgMQqa-S2JRsYWFZ3zsYrpfa00E4mPb_#scrollTo=cMvmcGUITZOR)
+Follow along [link to my data analysis and visualization on colab](https://colab.research.google.com/drive/1bgMQqa-S2JRsYWFZ3zsYrpfa00E4mPb_#scrollTo=cMvmcGUITZOR)

 ## What You Will Learn

 - Guide exploratory data analysis (EDA) with curiosity and a microscopic lens
 - Structure the approach to encourage big picture thinking and avoid rabbit holes
-- Define outline or deliverables before you start
+- Define deliverables before you start
 - Tap into your intuition to see beyond the data

 ## Summary and Descriptive Statistics